 As a Texas property owner, you are well within your rights to negotiate with the condemning authority on your own without a Texas eminent domain lawyer representing you.
-However, this could be a big mistake if you aren’t familiar with the state’s eminent domain laws.
+However, this could be a big mistake.
+If you aren’t familiar with the state’s eminent domain laws — and most people aren’t.
 An experienced lawyer can protect your rights.
 They can help you avoid any mistakes that could prevent you from getting the full value of your land.

 Do You Need an Eminent Domain Attorney to Negotiate With The Condemning Authority in Texas?
 Ask Yourself These Questions.